 If you’d like to explore this topic with me further and how I might be able to help, please book a free call.
-You might also want to check out this page that covers my People and Project Support solution.
+You might also want to check out this page that covers my Better Business Change solution.

 And if you’d like to sign up to my monthly email, you can do that here.